wagtail/Willow/readme.rst

    img.save_as_png("test_thumbnail.png")

+This will open the image file with Pillow or Wand (if Pillow is unavailable).

+It will then resize it to 100x100 pixels and save it back out as a PNG file.

 Detecting faces
 ```````````````

-Like above, the image file will be loaded with either Pillow or Wand.

-As neither Pillow nor Wand support detecting faces, Willow would automatically convert the image to OpenCV and use that to perform the detection.

 .. code-block:: python